Pinterest Pixel

 What’s the present value of an annuity?

-The present value of an annuity is the total amount that a series of future fixed payments is worth right now.
-It’s calculated by discounting those future payments back to the present using a specific discount rate, which reflects the time value of money.
+The present value of an annuity is the total amount that a series of future fixed payments is worth today.

 What’s the difference between the present value and future value?

-The present value (PV) is the current worth of a future sum of money or stream of cash flows given a specified rate of return, while future value (FV) measures what this sum will grow to in the future.
-PV discounts the future amount to understand its value today, whereas FV calculates the growth of a present value at a specified yield or interest rate over time.
+The present value is the current worth of a future sum of money given a specified rate of return.
+The future value measures what this sum will grow to in the future.

 If you like this Excel tip, please share it